unstoppabledomains/dev-docs/getting-started/glossary.md

 ### N

-**NFT (Non-Fungible Token)**: A digital certificate of authenticity used to assign and verify ownership of a unique digital or physical asset.
+**Non-Fungible Token (NFT)**: A digital certificate of authenticity used to assign and verify ownership of a unique digital or physical asset.
 Unlike fungible tokens, NFTs are not interchangeable with one another.

 **NFT Domains**: The domain names minted on the blockchain which allow people to govern their data, set their Web3 username, take control of their digital worlds, and harness the power of the internet.